raindogdance/FAQ/hodl-privacy.md

 #### Mitigation:
 Only connect via HTTPS (look for the green padlock at the left hand side of the URL).

 ---
+## Email Confirmations

+#### Action:
+You add to your hodl stash using an online exchange to send to a previously used cold-storage address.

+#### Data Leak:
+Confirmation emails confirming the withdrawal leak your address to your email provider (i.e. Google/Microsoft).
+The exchange can also link your email to the address.

+#### Mitigation
+Disable notifications if possible | Use a dedicated email not connected to your identity.

+---